fibbojs/fibbo/docs/api/2d/classes/FComponentEmpty.md

 > **scene**: [`FScene`](FScene.md)

-The scene which the component is in.
+The scene the component is attached to.

 #### Inherited from